-Trademark technique is really all about utility.
+The trademark technique is really all about utility.
 Obviously creating positive emotions and storytelling.
 You've got to set yourselves up as your industry leader, you've got to prove that you're the industry leader.
 One good way of doing that - the classic way of doing that in fact - is to look for out-of-date content.
-There's probably a lot of things that have been published in your industry that are referenced by loads of people, but are just old and they're out-of-date: they're maybe referencing trends that are no longer true.
+There are probably a lot of things that have been published in your industry that are referenced by loads of people but are just old and they're out-of-date: they're maybe referencing trends that are no longer true.
 If you can find out what that topic is, you can:

 - Research it, you can take an old article that might be 3 or 4 years old.

 - You can rewrite it.

 - Produce something that is up-to-date and authoritative.

 - And then you can go back to all of those people who've linked to that old article and you can say: "Look, this thing is now the leading authority on the subject that you've been talking about all this time.
 We've written something that brings it up today.
 We are now the authority in this space".And they will thank you for it, a lot of them will actually change their old links which are getting strong authority and they'll point to your stuff.